SinglePages/NeuralNetworks/Sections/04-SingleNeuron.m4.md

 # Single Neuron

 When our model is a single neuron we can only produce a single output.
 So, $n_y=1$ for this section.
-Sticking to our MNSIT digits example from above, we could train a single neuron to distinguish between two different classes (e.g., "1" vs "7", "0" vs "non-zero", etc.).
+Sticking to our MNSIT digits example from above, we could train a single neuron to distinguish between two different classes of digits (e.g., "1" vs "7", "0" vs "non-zero", etc.).

 <!--
 m4aside